Buddhism and violence: Teachings, interpretations, and practices

 "Killing to save lives" is, uniquely amongst Buddhist schools, considered justified by certain Mahayana scriptures such as the Upaya-kaushalya Sutra, where, in a past life, Shakyamuni Buddha kills a robber intent on mass murder on a ship (with the intent both of saving the lives of the passengers and saving the robber from bad karma).
 K. Sri Dhammananda taught warfare is accepted as a last resort, quoting the Buddha's conversation with a soldier.
 The 14th Dalai Lama has also spoken on when it is permissible to kill another person.
-During a lecture he was giving at Harvard University in 2009, the Dalai Lama invoked the Upaya-kaushalya Sutra and said that "wrathful forceful action" motivated by compassion, may be "violence on a physical level" but is "essentially nonviolence", and we must be careful to understand what "nonviolence" means.
+During a lecture he was giving at Harvard University in 2009, the Dalai Lama invoked the Upaya-kaushalya Sutra and said that "wrathful forceful action" motivated by compassion may be "violence on a physical level" but is "essentially nonviolence", and we must be careful to understand what "nonviolence" means.
 Following the killing of Osama bin Laden in 2011, the Dalai Lama endorsed his killing, stating "Forgiveness doesn't mean forget what happened. ...
 If something is serious and it is necessary to take counter-measures, you have to take counter-measures."
-During a question panel in 2015, in which he was asked if it would be justified to kill Hitler, Stalin, Pol Pot, or Mao while they were early into their campaigns of genocide, the Dalai Lama stated that it would be justified, so long as they were not killed in anger.
+During a question panel in 2015, in which he was asked if it would be justified to kill Hitler, Stalin, or Pol Pot, while they were early into their campaigns of genocide, the Dalai Lama stated that it would be justified, so long as they were not killed in anger.

 In addition capital punishment for murder is justified according to this interpretation of Buddhism because the Judge is not seen as causing death but rather the actions of the murderer executed are.

 There is also in Buddhism a long tradition of self-inflicted violence and death, as a form of asceticism or protest, as exemplified by the use of fires and burns to show determinations among Chinese monks, by the self-immolations of monks such as Thích Quảng Đức during the Vietnam war or Tibetan monks in support of Tibetan independence.